Substra/substra/references/sdk.md

  - `auto_batching (bool, optional)`: Set 'auto_batching' to False to upload all the tuples of the compute plan at once.
 Defaults to True.
  - `batch_size (int, optional)`: If 'auto_batching' is True, change `batch_size` to define
-the number oftuples uploaded in each batch (default 20).
+the number of tuples uploaded in each batch (default 20).

 **Returns:**